jbshep/conversational-python-legacy/chapters/ch3_loops.md

 Listing~\ref{code:sales_tax} is not indented and is therefore *outside* the loop body.

-Try out the code above if you haven’t already.
+Try out the code above if you haven't already.
 Does it behave the way you expect?

 Now, notice that we ask for input twice in this program: once just before we try to enter the loop (line 4), and once at the end of the indented block inside the loop body (line 9).
 Why?
-The value returned by the initial `input` statement gets us into the loop body, though it doesn’t have to.
+The value returned by the initial `input` statement gets us into the loop body, though it doesn't have to.
 It is possible that the user types "quit" right away, in which case the program bypasses the loop and prints our "thank you" message.
 At the end of the loop body, we need to ask the user for the next input value, so that we have a new amount.
 Otherwise, the